geobtaa/ld/docs/README.md

 # Documentation

-Testing new action.
-This directory contains the MkDocs documentation for the GeoBTAA Linked Data repository.
+This directory contains the MkDocs documentation for the BTAA Geospatial API and linked data repository.

 ## Structure